cylc/cylc-admin/docs/proposal-spawn-on-d.md

 [cylc/cylc-flow#3304](https://github.com/cylc/cylc-flow/issues/3304)
 but that requires major refactoring for Cylc 9.

-However, SoD itself can actually be implemented quite easily now, within the current framework, by simply getting task proxies to spawn children on demand instead of next-cycle successors on submit.
-In addition to the major advantages below this will simplify internals and usage, and it will only make Cylc 9 changes easier to implement in the future.
+However, the SoD concept is actually orthogonal to many of our other plans and can be implemented aleady by simply having task proxies spawn graph-based children on demand instead of next-cycle successors on submit.
+This will simplify Cylc internals and usage and it will only make other Cylc 9 plans easier to implement in the future.

 ### Advantages

-- **Efficiency: a dramatically smaller task pool** that does not increase in size with spread over cycle points
+- **A dramatically smaller task pool** unaffected by spread over cycle points
-- **No need for dynamic dependency matching** - parents update child prerequisites directly at spawning time
 - **An easily-understood graph-based "window on the workflow"**
-- **Suicide triggers not needed for alternate path branching**
 - **Task instances can run out of cycle point order**
-   - no stalling because of unspawned tasks downstream of a failed task
+   - no stalling due to unspawned tasks downstream of a failure
-- **Achieve "reflow" by simply re-triggering a task**
+- **Achieve ongoing "reflow" by simply re-triggering a task**
+- **No need for dynamic dependency matching** - update prerequisites directly on spawning
+- **No need for suicide triggers in alternate path branching**
-- **No need to manually insert the first instance of newly-defined tasks** on restart or reload (unless they have no parents)
+- **No need for manual insertion of first newly-defined tasks** (unless they have no parents)

 ### Terminology

-- **parent** and **child**: graph relationships, parents spawn children on demand.
+- **parent** and **child** tasks: upstream and downstream graph relationships.
   (Not runtime inheritance!)
 - **task**: an abstract node in the workflow graph (task name at a particular cycle point)
 - **task proxy**: an object in the scheduler program representing a particular task that the scheduler is currently aware of